remix-run/remix/docs/future/server-bundles.md

 # Server Bundles (Unstable)

 <docs-warning>This is an advanced feature designed for hosting provider integrations.
-When a Remix app is compiled into multiple request handlers, there will need to be a custom routing layer in front of your app directing requests to the correct handler.
-Hosting providers that want to make use of this feature are expected to implement this custom routing layer, not the average Remix developer.
+When compiling your app into multiple server bundles, there will need to be a custom routing layer in front of your app directing requests to the correct bundle.
 This feature is currently unstable and only designed to gather early feedback.</docs-warning>

-Remix typically builds your server code into a single request handler function.
-However, there are some scenarios where you might want to split your route tree into multiple request handlers that each accept a subset of requests.
+Remix typically builds your server code into a bundle that exposes a single request handler function.
+However, there are some scenarios where you might want to split your route tree into multiple server bundles that expose a request handler function for a subset of routes.
 To provide this level of flexibility, the [Remix Vite plugin][remix-vite] supports an `unstable_serverBundles` option which is a function for assigning routes to different server bundles.

 The provided `unstable_serverBundles` function is called for each route in the tree (except for routes that aren't addressable, e.g. pathless layout routes) and returns a server bundle ID that you'd like to assign it to.
 These bundle IDs will be used as directory names in your server build directory.

-The function is passed a route `branch` which is a root-first array of `route` objects leading to and including the target route which which allows you to create server bundles for different portions of the route tree.
-For example, you could use this to create a server bundle containing all routes within a particular layout route:
+For each route, this function is passed an array of routes leading to and including that route, referred to as the route `branch`.
+This allows you to create server bundles for different portions of the route tree.
+For example, you could use this to create a separate server bundle containing all routes within a particular layout route:

 ```ts filename=vite.config.ts lines=[7-10]
 import { unstable_vitePlugin as remix } from "@remix-run/dev";